 Barbecued pulled pork sandwiches, which originated in the American South, are fabulous fare for a picnic or party.
-This slow cooker recipe has all the elements of a recipe that works well for a crowd: it is easy, it can be made ahead, and its preparation in the slow cooker needs little or no attention.
+This slow cooker recipe has all the elements that work well for a crowd: It is easy, it can be made ahead, and its preparation in the slow cooker needs little or no attention.

 For meat, use boneless pork shoulder.
-It is fattier than pork leg and that’s exactly the reason why pork shoulder is the cut of choice for pulled pork.
+It is fattier than pork leg, and that’s exactly the reason why pork shoulder is the cut of choice for pulled pork.
 Cooking the meat slowly for hours makes it very tender and succulent.
-Once the meat is cooked, you can always remove the fatty part of the meat afterwards.
+Once the meat is cooked, you can always remove the fatty part of the meat.
 As the meat cools, it is easy to skim the fat off the cooking liquid.

 For the barbecue sauce, pick one that you can also serve with the sandwiches.
 Barbecue sauce comes in numerous variations and flavors: sweet, spicy, low sodium, no sugar added.
 Depending on the sauce you are using, the honey and cayenne pepper that the recipe calls for might not even be necessary.
 You can also make your own barbecue sauce from scratch.

-To pull the pork apart, wait until it’s cooled down enough so you won’t burn your hands.
+To pull the pork apart, wait until it’s cooled down enough that you won’t burn your hands.
 There are different methods for pulling the pork apart.
-If you make pulled pork often, you might want to consider investing in meat claws but otherwise, disposable gloves or dinner forks will do just fine.
+If you make pulled pork often, you might want to consider investing in meat claws, but otherwise, disposable gloves or dinner forks will do just fine.

 This recipe can be easily doubled.
 A whole pork shoulder can weigh up to 20 pounds, the only limitation is the size of your slow cooker.